Skip to content

 Even organisations operating at the highest levels of security follow these best practices.

-4. Conclusion: Physical Security Remains Indispensable
+Conclusion: Physical Security Remains Indispensable

 While digitalisation brings convenience, it also makes us dependent on vulnerable infrastructure and networks.
+A safe is therefore more than ever a strategic investment in resilience and security:

 • Protects against theft and fire